-Acanthosis nigricans (AN) is a skin condition that causes increasingly thicker and darker patches or streaks around joints and body areas with many creases and folds (such as knuckles, armpits, elbows, knees, and the sides and back of the neck).
+Acanthosis nigricans (ah-kan-THO-sis NY-gruh-kans) is a skin condition.
+It causes thicker and darker patches or streaks around joints and body areas with many creases and folds (such as knuckles, armpits, elbows, knees, and the sides and back of the neck).

-Some people also develop AN on their palms, groin, lips, or, in very rare cases, non-crease areas like the face, back, arms, or legs.
-The skin may stay soft, which is why the word "velvety" is often used to describe the symptoms of AN.
+Some people also develop acanthosis nigricans on their palms, groin, lips, or, in very rare cases, non-crease areas like the face, back, arms, or legs.
+The skin may stay soft, which is why the word "velvety" is often used to describe the symptoms of acanthosis nigricans.

-Acanthosis nigricans (ay-can-THO-sis NYG-ruh-cans) is not an infection and isn't contagious.
-A few kids might have mild itching, but otherwise AN itself is harmless.
+Acanthosis nigricans is not an infection and isn't contagious.
+A few kids might have mild itching, but otherwise acanthosis nigricans is harmless.
 Still, a doctor will run tests to rule out underlying causes that could require treatment.

-Managing AN means treating the conditions that are causing the skin darkening (known as hyperpigmentation).
+Managing acanthosis nigricans means treating the conditions that are causing the skin darkening.

-AN is commonly found in children with elevated blood insulin levels, a condition often associated with kids who are overweight or obese or have diabetes.
+Acanthosis nigricans is most commonly found in children with high blood insulin levels, a condition often associated with kids who are overweight or obese or have diabetes.

-Sometimes AN can be a warning sign of other more serious conditions, such as certain cancers and endocrine problems, along with type 2 diabetes and the health issues associated with obesity.
-In rare cases, AN can be caused by certain medications, such as oral contraceptives and cholesterol medications.
+Sometimes acanthosis nigricans can be a warning sign of other more serious conditions, such as certain cancers and endocrine problems, along with type 2 diabetes and the health issues associated with obesity.

-Usually, the only signs of AN will be dark, thick, velvety patches of skin in creases and folds, usually in the neck, armpits, or groin, but sometimes also the lips, palms, knuckles, soles of the feet, and other areas.
+Usually, the only signs of acanthosis nigricans will be dark, thick, velvety patches of skin in creases and folds, usually in the neck, armpits, or groin.
+But it's sometimes found in the lips, palms, knuckles, soles of the feet, and other areas.
 In rare cases, children may have mild itching in the affected areas.

 The patches of skin will usually change color slowly, over the course of months or even years.
-If your child's skin changes color rapidly, consult a doctor right away.
+If your child's skin changes color rapidly, call your doctor right away.
 It could be a sign of a serious medical condition.

-If your child develops AN, consult a doctor to determine whether there is a serious underlying condition.
-Doctors can generally make a diagnosis of acanthosis nigricans through a visual examination of the affected skin.
+If your child develops acanthosis nigricans, see your doctor, who can determine whether there's a serious cause.
+Doctors can generally make a diagnosis of acanthosis nigricans by taking a look at the affected skin.

-To test for other conditions, the doctor may order blood tests, or an X-rays.
+To test for other conditions, the doctor may order blood tests or an X-ray.

-Most cases of AN only involve changes in skin color and thickening of skin, and there is no set treatment for it.
-For many kids, AN will require no treatment at all; for some, the dark skin will eventually fade on its own.
+Most cases of acanthosis nigricans only involve changes in skin color and thickness, and there is no set treatment for it.
+For many kids, acanthosis nigricans requires no treatment at all; for some, the dark skin will eventually fade on its own.

-For cases of AN where an underlying cause is identified, treating the cause can make the dark patches of skin fade or disappear entirely.
-This can mean ceasing any medications that might be causing the problem or treating any health issues.
+For cases of acanthosis nigricans where an underlying cause is found, treating the cause can make the dark patches of skin fade or disappear entirely.
+This can mean stopping any medicine that might be causing the problem or treating any health issues.

-For most kids, the best treatment for AN is to maintain a healthy weight and get plenty of exercise.
+For most kids, the best treatment for acanthosis nigricans is to maintain a healthy weight and get plenty of exercise.
 Encourage your child to eat a good diet and make healthy lifestyle choices.
-Several studies show that eating well and exercising can help lessen, and in some cases prevent or reverse, AN.
+Several studies show that eating well and exercising can help lessen, and in some cases prevent or reverse, acanthosis nigricans.

 Living With Acanthosis Nigricans

-Because AN can be highly visible and hard to cover up — especially if it occurs on the neck or hands — it can be both scary and embarrassing.
-Your child may feel extremely self-conscious and may be teased by classmates.
+Acanthosis nigricans can be highly visible and hard to cover up — especially if it happens on the neck or hands.
+So having it it can be embarrassing for kids.
+They may feel self-conscious and might be teased by classmates.